M.S. in Speech Language

 The residential track is a 6 semester program that draws on the rich and diverse clinical opportunities in the Tampa Bay area.
 SLP students will have opportunities to gain clinical experiences within the University's Speech-Language-Hearing Center, as well as clinical sites outside of the University.
 Off Campus sites include Veterans affair's hospitals, children's hospitals, private speech and hearing clinics, and rehabilitation clinics.

 Students who have earned an undergraduate or graduate degree that is not in a Communication Sciences and Disorders department will need to complete a set of pre-requisite courses to be eligible for entry into the Master’s program in Speech-Language Pathology.
-These courses may be taken at the USF Tampa campus or online.
+These courses are only available online.

 The Masters of Science (MS) education program in Speech-Language Pathology at the University of South Florida is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.